marcosxaxa/challenge-evolution/README.md

 ## Cleaning Up

-To remove the cluster and the application just go to the **challenge-evolution/k8s-vagrant** folder and type the command:
+To remove the cluster and the application, go to the **challenge-evolution/k8s-vagrant** folder and type the command:

 ```
 vagrant destroy
 ```

-A prompt will show asking confirmation on the deletion of the VMs, just type **y** and enter
+A prompt will show asking for confirmation on the deletion of the VMs.
+Type **y** and enter

-To destroy the cluster without the prompt confirmation just use:
+To destroy the cluster without prompt confirmation use, the following command:

 ```
 vagrant destroy -f